-The FATF has held substantive reviews between the previous two rounds of mutual evaluations.
-They have involved wholesale reviews of the FATF Standards, and last time, also included the introduction of the methodology for assessing the effectiveness of national anti-money laundering and counter terrorist financing (AML/CFT) measures.
+The FATF has held substantive reviews between the previous two rounds of .
+They have involved wholesale reviews of the The FATF Recommendations, and last time, also included the introduction of the FATF Methodology for assessing compliance with the FATF Recommendations and the effectiveness of AML/CFT systems for assessing the effectiveness of national anti-money laundering and counter terrorist financing (AML/CFT) measures.
 In doing so, the FATF become the first global standard-setter to assess not only the existence of law, regulations, institutions, etc. - so called ‘technical compliance’ - but to also attempt to assess the use of those measures and the impact of them.

 The FATF is now about two thirds of the way through the current round of evaluations.
 There are still ten or so FATF member countries to be evaluated, and we do six a year.

 So we already have a substantial body of evidence, both on how countries are doing, and on what is working well and not so well in terms of the way FATF evaluates countries.

 There are some positive results, however overall most countries are failing when it comes to effectiveness, and still many failing on technical compliance.
 For example, 75% of countries need to make fundamental or major improvements to their supervision of financial institutions and other regulated businesses.
 And 100% of countries need to make fundamental or major improvements to the implementation of preventative measures by financial institutions and other regulated businesses.

 This is the context to the Chinese Presidency of the FATF, making a Strategic Review, the first priority of its term.

 The challenge today is not the absence of standards – they are regularly updated to keep pace with the new and emerging risks.
 For example, this year the FATF introduced the first global standards in any area for virtual assets, including so called crypto-currencies and now stable coins.